 B. Financial Hardship.
 No Regular Member shall be denied the right to participate in the activities of the organization or to become a Voting Member due to financial hardship.
-The Executive Board shall establish a procedure for alternative payments or waivers to insure compliance with this policy.
+The Executive Board shall establish a procedure for alternative payments or waivers to ensure compliance with this policy.

 These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by the Voting Members at any Regular or Special Meeting.